 Some of Japan’s Foods You Should Eat Every Time You Visit

 The culinary diversity you get in Japan is comparable to that of very few countries around the world.
 The food is not just available in a plethora of variety, but also the modes of preparation as well as the unique ways of serving the cuisines is so much adorable to many people.
-If you are planning to go for renew my passport services for a tour of Japan, then you can expect to eat and try a lot.
+If you are planning to go to renew my passport services for a tour of Japan, then you can expect to eat and try a lot.
 But if you have been to Japan for a couple of times and you are well acquainted with their meals, then we bet that there are some you will try again and again on each subsequent visit.
 Here is a look at some of the dishes we strongly believe deserve to be eaten every time one sets foot in Japan:

 This is a traditional dish served during the winter in Japan.
 It is the dish you would like to eat to get warm and keep away the cold.
 Sukiyaki is cooked and served at the table and it primarily consists of thinly sliced beef which is cooked slowly together with greens.
 Mirin, sugar and soy sauce are used for the seasoning to give it a distinctive and sweet aromatic taste.
 The meal has been around since the 1600s and if you have never been in Japan during winter, then there are very good chances that you have no idea of how sukiyaki tastes.